Dans-Droids/chirp-arduino/README.md

 ***

-This document is part of the [Chirp Developer Resources](http://chirp.io).
+This document is part of the [Chirp developer resources](http://chirp.io).

 All content copyright &copy; Asio Ltd, 2013-2016.
 All rights reserved.